6 Ways to Create a Healthier Home

 4. Add Plants!

 More than a beautiful way to add color to a room, plants are multipurpose.
-They convert carbon dioxide into oxygen, and varieties like philodendrons are a even known to act as natural air purifiers helping to filter toxins from the air.
-Plants also help us feel happier and more connected to nature.
+They convert carbon dioxide into oxygen that gets released into the air which can help you breathe easier, and varieties like philodendrons are a even known to act as natural air purifiers helping to filter toxins from the air.
+And bonus - plants are major mood boosters that help us feel happier and more connected to nature, and researchers say they can even help you reduce your stress levels.
 Pick up some easy to grow options like pathos or a snake plant from your favorite local greenhouse.
 If you don’t have time to make a separate trip, order your favorites from The Sill.
 They make it super easy, breaking it down by categories like low light or pet-friendly, so even if you don’t have the greenest thumb you’ll find some great options.

 5. Look for GREENGUARD Gold Certified Products